AntonioVPerez/personal_AntonioVPerez/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my aerospace engineering degreee
+- 🔭 I’m currently working on my aerospace engineering degree
 - 🌱 I’m currently learning python code in Aere 361
 - 👯 I’m looking to collaborate on coding and aerospace projects
 - 🤔 I’m looking for help with GitHub